Pujo-Atlas-Kolkata/PujoAtlasKol-Web/README.md

 ## Community

-For help, discussion about best practices, or any other conversation that would benefit **PujoAtlasKol-Web**: [Join the Pujo Atlas Discord Server](https://discord.com/invite/xxSXWYf6d4)
+For help, discussion about best practices, or any other conversation that would benefit this project, please [join our discord server.](https://discord.com/invite/xxSXWYf6d4)

 ## Contributors